tdamiano/site/content/authors/admin/_index.md

   url: "http://www.cura.umn.edu/"

 # Short bio (displayed in user profile at end of posts)
-bio: I am a research associate at the Center for Urban and Regional Affairs (CURA) at the University of Minnesota.
+bio: I am a senior research associate at the Center for Urban and Regional Affairs (CURA) at the University of Minnesota.
 I study housing policy and community development.

 interests:
 - Housing & Community Development Policy